-One particular challenge is the variation in patent office practice throughout the world.
-For example, different Patent Offices take different approaches to medical use claims, to the amount of supporting data required in the specification as filed and to new supporting data filed during prosecution of an application or during opposition proceedings.
+One particular challenge in this area is the variation in patent office practice throughout the world.
+For example, different patent office’s take different approaches to medical use claims, to the amount of supporting data required in the specification as filed and to new supporting data filed during prosecution of an application or during opposition proceedings.
 For a given invention, it is common for us to file and prosecute applications in all of the world's major industrial countries and our attorneys draft applications with this global perspective in mind.
-We have developed an in-house resource specifically to capture our up-to-date experience of best practice before Patent Offices throughout the world allowing us to coordinate prosecution in spite of variation in local approach.
+We have developed an in-house resource specifically to capture our up-to-date experience of best practice before patent offices throughout the world allowing us to coordinate prosecution in spite of variation in local approach.
 We are acknowledged experts in obtaining Supplementary Protection Certificates (SPCs) for pharmaceutical products, and also work closely with colleagues experienced in vaccines and antibodies and biologics.